mieubrisse/personal-writing/the-sleep-guide/post.md

 Jet lag is when your circadian clock's idea of day and night don't match actual day and night.
 Those body temperature and cortisol peaks we just talked about are happening at the wrong times (e.g. in the middle of the actual night, instead of right after waking).

-Fortunately, our circadian clock's idea of day & night can be adjusted.
+Fortunately, our circadian clock's idea of day & night can be adjusted by about 1 hour per day.

 Adjustment happens through two main methods: light and food.